efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 ## Primary Generator

+The primary generator used by default is the Geant4 particle gun, but FullSimLight also supports the Pythia generator.

+ ## Particle gun
- The primary generator is a particle gun that will generate primary particles at the (0,0,0) position with the following options:
+ The particle gun used by default  will generate primary particles at the (0,0,0) position with the following options:

 ### Number of primaries per event: